-As an old city, London is full of haunted places to explore and dive into the history of.
+As an old city, London’s haunted places are a plenty, with lots of ghosts just waiting to spook you!
 Whether you’re looking for a Halloween activity, or want to explore the spooky side of the Big Smoke – our guide to haunted London can help you plan your activities!

 Table of Contents:

 - Haunted Pubs

 - Haunted Hotels for Your Stay in London

 - Catch a Show at a Haunted Theatre

 - Creepy Cemeteries

 The first civilisation in London was in 47 AD, and in those long years the city has seen a dark past – so it’s no surprise it’s haunted.
 From haunted cemeteries, to haunted pubs, and everything in between – there’s so much to discover in the dark corners of London’s past, including a ghost or two.

 Haunted Pubs in London